darrenl5941/sep10-freedom-project/blog/entry05.md

 ### Learning on My Own

 To learn about _jQuery_ and how to use the functions it has I had to search it up on my own.
-I searched up the [different parts of functions](https://www.digitalocean.com/community/tutorials/an-introduction-to-jquery), and then searched up [a guide with examples](https://www.youtube.com/watch?v=Q7Nwq7319X4) that I could further edit and experiment with to make different functions with different purpouses and uses.
+I searched up the [different parts of functions](https://www.digitalocean.com/community/tutorials/an-introduction-to-jquery), and then searched up [a guide with examples](https://www.youtube.com/watch?v=Q7Nwq7319X4).
+Using these sources I further edited and experimented with the code to learn more about the functions I was using.
+This skill is

 [Previous](entry04.md) | [Next](entry06.md)